SveltyCMS/SveltyCMS/README.md

 We want to keep your data Private and Secure.

-[Lucai Auth](https://lucia-auth.com/) Authentication allows us to stay flexible for the future and adapt to changing security needs.
+[Lucia Auth](https://lucia-auth.com/) Authentication allows us to stay flexible for the future and adapt to changing security needs.

 You can sign by email, github oauth and also enable 2FA for an extra layer of protection.